SpamixOfficial/Botcat/README.md

 Step 3:
   You're done!

+# How to use
+To start the script, just start botcat.sh!
+Starting botcat.sh will start the 2 other scripts.
+It kind of works like a executer.

+# NOTE
+Right now, there is no way to stop the script (im sorry!).
+I will try to add a way in the future, but right now I am focusing on other projects!

 # Extra info :D

 This project is completely open source, so tweak it all you want!
 If something doesnt work, go to stack overflow and start searching!
 If you cant figure out how to fix it, just post a question, and ill help asap!